 BaaS services are typically charged based on usage.
 Ecommerce merchants with thousands of orders per month will pay more for their backups than a small indie store with only a handful of monthly orders.

-Large accounting firms with hundreds of employees and thousands of clients will pay more for backing up all their client files, compared to a bookkeeper managing only a single file.
+Large accounting firms with hundreds of employees and thousands of clients will pay more for backing up all their client files than a bookkeeper managing only a single file.

-Large software developer companies will pay more to back up a large number of code repositories than the freelance developer who only needs to back up a single repository.
+Large software developer companies will pay more to back up many code repositories than the freelance developer who only needs to back up a single repository.

 At a fundamental level, you’ll get real-time backups that can be used to restore files, images, or the entire system as needed.
 Premium backup services, like multi-location or multiple account capabilities and metadata backups, are available for high-volume clients with more complex data.

-Be sure you know how long your BaaS backups are available, how many restores are included in the plan, and if there are any limits on version history.
+Be sure you know how long your BaaS backups are available, how many restores are included in the plan, and any limits on version history.

 You’ll also want to understand your service level agreement (SLA), as this sets the tone for your relationship with your managed service provider.
 Essentially, an SLA is a document detailing what one party has agreed to provide the other.

 Lastly, be sure you know how to contact support if you need it.
-Ideally, you’d want 24/7 support and access to a team of experts, or at the premium level, a dedicated account manager.
+Ideally, you’d want 24/7 support and access to a team of experts or a dedicated account manager at the premium level.
 Data loss doesn’t always happen at convenient times.
 You need to know you have a capable team to connect with who will take the time to walk you through processes and answer all your questions and concerns.